Tips for Finding an Apartment in Dusseldorf

 Living in Dusseldorf-Eller

 Eller is laid out somewhat like a town within the city.
-The area has its own unofficial centre in Getrudisplatz, which is home to the district’s local church, which is a central landmark.
+The area has its own unofficial centre in Getrudisplatz, which is home to a central landmark, the district’s local church.
 The area includes a range of high-rise apartments that are contrasted with smaller, older buildings for an eclectic aesthetic.

 Rent Prices in Dusseldorf-Eller